 - Ask your specialist to recommend a nutritionist who is knowledgeable about the technical aspects of liver disease.
 Generally, these specialists are found in large and/or teaching hospitals, and are registered/licensed dietitians who are certified in medical nutrition.
 PSCers advise that dietary advice from a hospital-related professional will likely be the most precise for PSC.
 Not all independent dietitians or nutritionists have heard of PSC or understand the complexity of the disease.

 - Some PSCers say they find relief from symptoms if they take certain dietary supplements.
 If you decide to try supplements, you ought to research them thoroughly, and ask your doctor before you decide to take them.
 Formal research on dietary supplements and PSC is limited.
 Some supplement manufacturing practices may not be consistent or safe.
 Some supplements can be toxic to the liver, and you can inadvertently harm it further.
 Certain herbal products that are OK for healthy people may be harmful to someone with liver disease.
-The safest approach is to discuss supplements with your doctor.

 Healthy Eating Presentation